Cardiac Services

 Cardiac rehabilitation usually starts soon after a cardiac event.
 The program is about 12 weeks long and is individualized to meet each participant’s specific needs and goals.
 If you are interested in our Grantsburg cardiac services, or have questions, please contact 715-463-7481.

-Peripheral Artery Disease (PAD) Program
+Peripheral Artery Disease (PAD) Rehabilitation

 Also offered under Cardiac Rehabilitation is a specialized rehabilitation program for individuals diagnosed with a narrowing of the peripheral arteries to the legs.
 Regular exercise is the most effective and consistent treatment for PAD.